MugeniAI05/MugeniAI05.github.io/_posts/2025-06-02-credit-card-fraud-detection-using-ML-imbanced-data.md

 ---
 layout: post
-title: Credit Card Fraud Detection on Imbalanced Data Using XGBoost and Cost-Based Threshold Optimization
+title: Fraud Detection on Imbalanced Data Using XGBoost and Cost-Based Threshold Optimization
 image: "/posts/fraud-detection-cover.png"
 tags: [Fraud Detection, Machine Learning, Classification, XGBoost, Python]
 ---

-In this project, we build a credit card fraud detection system using supervised machine learning on highly imbalanced data, where fraud cases are rare but costly.
+In this project, we build a mobile money fraud detection system using supervised machine learning on highly imbalanced data, where fraud cases are rare but costly.
 We explore the tradeoffs between precision and recall using real-world cost simulations and apply model explainability techniques to ensure interoperability, a key requirement in banking environments.

 # Table of contents